gotha/aishe/workshop/session-3/go/solution/README.md

 - Loading environment variables from `.env` files using `github.com/joho/godotenv`
 - Semantic matching with configurable similarity threshold (0.8)
 - Storing and retrieving responses based on meaning, not exact text
+- Displaying similarity scores when cache hits occur (if provided by the API)
 - Handling LangCache API responses with proper error checking

 ## Key Components